morganna-beauty/Morganna/DEVELOPMENT.md

 # Morganna Local Development Setup

-This guide shows how to run the database in Docker while developing the frontend and backend locally for the best development experience.
+This guide shows how to develop the Morganna application locally using Firebase as the backend database.

 ## Prerequisites

 - Node.js 18+
-- Docker Desktop (for database only)
+- Firebase project with Firestore and Storage enabled
 - Git

 ## Quick Start